W.D. (Rusty) Russell, Q.C., B.A., LL.B.

 Douglas has been active supporting community projects including Big Brothers, YMCA of Simcoe/Muskoka, Couchiching Jubilee House, the Couchiching Conservancy and was named to the Order of Orillia in 2011.

 Michael Miller was called to the bar in 1975 and joined the firm the following year in the litigation department.
-Michael’s practice focuses on municipal litigation (including zoning, property standards and building code matters) and road access disputes, estate and wrongful dismissal litigation.
+Michael’s practice focused on municipal litigation (including zoning, property standards and building code matters) and road access disputes, estate and wrongful dismissal litigation.

 Ext.
 245 firstname.lastname@example.org